INSPIRE-MIF/2017.2/model-transformations/GeneralFlattening.md

 <td>
     <p>Parameters:</p>
     <ul>
-        <li>`separator`: The character to use to separate the original property name from the type name of the components.</li>
+        <li><code>separator`: The character to use to separate the original property name from the type name of the components.</li>
     </ul>
-    <p>Recursively go down through the complex structure of the property and concatenate the local name of the property, using the `separator` character in between each local name.
-This rule will drop inherited properties that have the same local name as a property declared on the feature type or property type itself, e.g. `gml:name` vs. `gn:name`.
+    <p>Recursively go down through the complex structure of the property and concatenate the local name of the property, using the <code>separator</code> character in between each local name.
+This rule will drop inherited properties that have the same local name as a property declared on the feature type or property type itself, e.g. <code>gml:name</code> vs. <code>gn:name</code>.
 Note that Geometry properties are excluded from this rule!</p>
 </td>
 </tr>
 <tr>